njabbott/secureChat/README.md

-# Chat Magic
+# Secure Chat

-A sophisticated RAG (Retrieval Augmented Generation) chatbot that searches and answers questions from your Confluence documentation, with built-in PII protection.
+An AI-powered RAG (Retrieval Augmented Generation) chatbot that searches and answers questions from your Confluence documentation, with built-in PII protection.

 ## Features